 What if your guess is wrong?
 Step one to SEO is an essential, but less sexy topic: keyword research.
 The ultimate guide to keyword research will make sure that you’re optimizing posts for the right keywords!

 Why an Ultimate Guide to Keyword Research?
 Because you don’t need a full course or years of education to do this!
 You can begin your keyword research today.
-You can do a few exercises (30 minutes), fill out some blanks on the hand-out(download below) and gather up a few keywords.
+You can follow the instructions below, and gather up a few keywords.

 The ultimate guide to keyword research will provide the introduction to everything you need to know, and if you want to dive deeper, I’ve included more links for further learning.